 Northlight Education Department

-Mara Stern (Director of Education) has been a member of the Northlight education staff since serving as a counselor in our Senior Camp during the summer of 2008 and has served as Senior Camp Director for the past two summers.
+Mara Stern (Director of Education & Community Engagement) has been a member of the Northlight education staff since serving as a counselor in our Senior Camp during the summer of 2008 and has served as Senior Camp Director for the past two summers.
 Mara has been a Teaching Artist with Northlight since 2011 working in our Season Access, Speak Up! and Northlight on Campus programs.
 Mara is also a Teaching Artist with Lookingglass where she has piloted several new programs on health and wellness, physical theatre and adaptation.
 Mara spent two years in Lookingglass’ box office as the Manager of Audience Services and as Group Sales Manager.
 She is a Teaching Artist with Steppenwolf in their pre- and post-show residency program and she works with Turning the Page, a non-profit dedicated to creating community in North Lawndale’s public schools.
 Mara is a director and producer in Chicago, working with EX-Pats, Jackalope, Pride Films and Plays, The Kinematics and The Hypocrites.
 Mara is a graduate of Columbia College Chicago and The British American Drama Academy in London.

 Northlight Teaching Artists